iTwin/viewer/packages/modules/cra-template-web-viewer/template/README.md

 - When you are ready to build a production application, [register here](https://developer.bentley.com/register/).

-You should also add a valid contextId and iModelId for your user in the this file:
+You should also add a valid iTwinId and iModelId for your user in the this file:

 ```
 # ---- Test ids ----
-IMJS_CONTEXT_ID = ""
+IMJS_ITWIN_ID = ""
 IMJS_IMODEL_ID = ""
 ```

-- For the IMJS_CONTEXT_ID variable, you can use the id of one of your existing Projects or Assets.
+- For the IMJS_ITWIN_ID variable, you can use the id of one of your existing Projects or Assets.
 You can obtain their ids via the [Administration REST APIs](https://developer.bentley.com/api-groups/administration/api-reference/).

-- For the IMJS_IMODEL_ID variable, use the id of an iModel that belongs to the context that you specified in the IMJS_CONTEXT_ID variable.
+- For the IMJS_IMODEL_ID variable, use the id of an iModel that belongs to the iTwin that you specified in the IMJS_ITWIN_ID variable.
 You can obtain iModel ids via the [Data Management REST APIs](https://developer.bentley.com/api-groups/data-management/apis/imodels/operations/get-project-or-asset-imodels/).

 - Alternatively, you can [generate a test iModel](https://developer.bentley.com/tutorials/web-application-quick-start/#3-create-an-imodel) to get started without an existing iModel.

-- If at any time you wish to change the iModel that you are viewing, you can change the values of the contextId or iModelId query parameters in the url (i.e. localhost:3000?contextId=myNewContextId&iModelId=myNewIModelId)
+- If at any time you wish to change the iModel that you are viewing, you can change the values of the iTwinId or iModelId query parameters in the url (i.e. localhost:3000?iTwinId=myNewITwinId&iModelId=myNewIModelId)

 ## Available Scripts